How to Choose a University UK 2027: What Actually Matters

 - NSS and TEF explained

-- Location & city life
+- Location and city life

 - Building your shortlist of five